GingerNinja23/ipop-documentation/Switchmode-(new).md

-It is users caveat assigning IP address not to collide.
+Note that in switchmode, the assignment of both IP and MAC addresses to virtual network interfaces needs to be done carefully to avoid conflicts.

+### Testing

+The configuration of IPOP in switchmode is to a large extent the same - the main difference is that IPOP's tap device should be bound to a bridge on the L2 segments that you plan to inter-connect.

-For the switchmode test, we use LXC with ubuntu.
-We recommend to use LXC and ubuntu, since it is the easiest way to run containers in VM.
-But, since switchmode works with Linux bridge, it works with any other cloud solutions such as openstack, ec2 and etc.
+To test IPOP with switchmode test, we recommend following the example below using LXC containers with ubuntu 14.04 - this is the easiest way to run containers in VM.
+But, since switchmode works with Linux bridge, it works with any other cloud solutions such as openstack, ec2.

-Install LXC in user VM
+First, bring up a Ubuntu VM and install LXC in it:

 ```
 sudo apt-get update
 sudo apt-get install lxc
 ```

-If
+If this command:
 ```
 sudo lxc-ls --fancy
 ```
-emits error then run
+emits an error, update packages with:

 ```
 sudo apt-get upgrade
 ```
-Then create LXC instances and clone it.
+Then, create an LXC instance and clone it:
 ```
 sudo lxc-create -t ubuntu -n c0
 sudo lxc-clone c0 c1